 Where To Buy Camping Gear

 When shopping for camping gear, check out Wal-Mart or Target first.
 They have the best prices.
-Next I recommend visiting your local sporting goods store, where you can usually check out tents that are set up on the display floor.
+Next, visit your local sporting goods store, where you can usually check out tents that are set up on the display floor.
 Get in them, lay down, and ask yourself if they are roomy enough.
 Check for the basic features mentioned above.
 There are many quality tents available in the $100-$200 price range.
-For online shopping, I recommend Campmor, Cabela's, Coleman, Sierra Trading Post, LL Bean, and REI, or check out the best stores for discount camping equipment online.

 Make A Camping Checklist